History of Dominican Republic in Timeline

 March 2009: Internet users

-In March 2009, there were 2,439,997 Internet users in Dominican Republic.
+In March 2009, there were 2,439,997 Internet users.

 June 2009: Phone line subscribers

-September 24, 2010: Sentencing in taxi driver case
+September 24, 2010: Sentencing of Teenagers

-As of 2010, there were nearly 70,000 Dominicans living in Puerto Rico.
+As of 2010, there was a growing Dominican immigration to Puerto Rico, with nearly 70,000 Dominicans living there.

-2010: Population age
+2010: Population Demographics

-In 2010, 31.2% of the population was under 15 years of age in Dominican Republic, with 6% of the population over 65 years of age.
+In 2010, 31.2% of the Dominican Republic's population was under 15 years of age, with 6% over 65 years of age.

-2010: Population of Santo Domingo
+2010: Santo Domingo Population

-In 2010, the capital city Santo Domingo had a population of 2,907,100 in Dominican Republic.
+In 2010, the capital city Santo Domingo had a population of 2,907,100.

-2010: Census results
+2010: 2010 Census

-The 2010 Census in the Dominican Republic registered 311,969 Haitians, 24,457 Americans, 6,691 Spaniards, 5,763 Puerto Ricans, and 5,132 Venezuelans.
+The 2010 Census registered 311,969 Haitians; 24,457 Americans; 6,691 Spaniards; 5,763 Puerto Ricans; and 5,132 Venezuelans.

 2012: Danilo Medina elected president

-2012: Dominican descent in the U.S.
+2012: Dominican Descent in the U.S.

-April 2013: Second line opened
+April 2013: Second line of Santo Domingo Metro opens

-As of August 2013, the current length of the Santo Domingo Metro, with the sections of the two lines open, is 27.35 kilometres.
+As of August 2013, the length of the Santo Domingo Metro was 27.35 kilometres (16.99 mi).

-In 2013, remittances in Dominican Republic was US$3333 million, according to the Inter-American Development Bank.
+In 2013, remittances in Dominican Republic were US$3333 million.

-2013: Dominican Republic Wins World Baseball Classic
+2013: Dominican Republic wins World Baseball Classic

 October 20, 2014: Death of Oscar de la Renta

-In 2014, 57% of the Dominican Republic population identified as Roman Catholics and 23% as Protestants.
+As of 2014, 57% of the Dominican Republic population (5.7 million) identified as Roman Catholics and 23% (2.3 million) as Protestants.

-In 2014, remittances in Dominican Republic increased to US$4571.30 million from US$3333 million in 2013, according to the Inter-American Development Bank.
+In 2014, remittances in Dominican Republic increased to US$4571.30 million from US$3333 million in 2013.

-2014: GDP Growth in Dominican Republic
+2014: Peak GDP Growth

-In 2014, with both lines opened, ridership increased to 61,270,054 passengers in Santo Domingo Metro in Dominican Republic.
+In 2014, with both lines opened, ridership increased to 61,270,054 passengers.

-2015: GDP Growth and Gold Production
+2015: Continued High GDP Growth and Gold Production

-The projected population for the year 2015 was 10,121,000 in Dominican Republic.
+The projected population for the year 2015 was 10,121,000.

 2016: Global Slavery Index